jgarnierGit/web-music-library/README.md

 ![Music library](./doc/header.jpg "Music library")

-Have you ever wonder of playing your music located in France ? or Canada ? or Jamaiqua ?
+Ever wanted to play your music located in France ? or Canada ? or Jamaiqua ?

 Just pick a country and let the music play !

-(Also edit your music library to add geolocalisation link ;) )

 Known bug: Chrome doesn't display `<audio>` balise because of weird positioning, but the song is playing.